Emilio Barkett

 I love being outdoors, from the scorching Hawaiian summers to the brutal New York winters.
 A current goal is to run a sub-3:00 marathon (this is how I'm doing).
 Previously, I volunteered in the Republic of Kiribati for nine months; paced 45 miles of the HURT 100; and backpacked through Switzerland, Austria, and Italy with my wife.

-I am applying to PhD programs (2026 cohort) to research the intersection of society, organizations, and human-AI Interaction.
 Feel free to reach out to chat about research, policy, or running!

 Publications